···

 Words Won't Come

 Reading the same paragraph three times and still not absorbing it.
 The words are there but the meaning slides right off — like everything is buffering.
 You know you understood this yesterday.
 Today it just won't click.
-It's not about intelligence; your mind is simply full.

 Thinking Through Mud